 Chunks of chicken breast sautéed with sweet peas and chives in creamy sauce.
-Ready in 18 easy minutes and kid friendly!
+This creamy chicken and peas is ready in 18 easy minutes and it’s kid-friendly!

 I am not sure what your dinner time prep situation looks like, but it is probably not any less hectic.
 So any recipe with minimal ingredients and a half hour of commitment is probably the way it has to happen for you too.
 Even better when it only takes 20 minutes.
 Even betterer when it is ready in 18 minutes.
 Triple the betters when it is healthy but seems like comfort food.

 Well hello there, Creamy Chicken and Peas.
 You just made my evening a lot less stressful.
 Hope you all like it too!